Horizon2333/mmdet-aigod/README.md

 Install:

-Note that this repository is based on the [MMDetection] (https://github.com/open-mmlab/mmdetection).
+Note that this repository is based on the [MMDetection](https://github.com/open-mmlab/mmdetection).
 Assume that your environment has satisfied the above requirements, please follow the following steps for installation.

 ```shell script
 git clone https://github.com/Horizon2333/mmdet-aigod